Jefferson Júnior

-Jefferson Nogueira Júnior (born 22 January 1994) is a Brazilian professional footballer who plays as a midfielder for Liga I club Petrolul Ploiești.
+Jefferson Nogueira Júnior (born 22 January 1994) is a Brazilian professional footballer who plays as a midfielder for TFF First League club Boluspor.

-After starting his senior career at Figueirense in 2012, Jefferson went on to compete professionally in Turkey, Portugal and Romania, respectively.
+After starting his senior career at Figueirense in 2012, Jefferson went on to compete professionally in Turkey, Portugal, and Romania.

 Career

-Early career / Figueirense
+Early career and Figueirense

 Born in Campinas, São Paulo, Jefferson started out in the academies of Paulínia and Grêmio, before joining Figueirense's youth setup in 2012.
-He made his senior debut on 2 December that year, aged 18, coming on as a second-half substitute in a 0–3 Série A away loss to Coritiba.
+He made his senior debut on 2 December that year, aged 18, coming on as a second-half substitute in a 3–0 Série A away loss to Coritiba.

 After a loan stint back to Paulínia, Jefferson was definitely promoted to the main squad in 2014.
 On 16 November 2014, he scored his first professional goal in a 1–1 draw at Atlético Mineiro.

 Gaziantep

 In January 2018, Jefferson moved abroad for the first time to TFF First League team Gazişehir Gaziantep.
-He made his debut on the 22th in a 3–0 league defeat of Samsunspor, and scored for the first time on 14 April in a 3–2 win over Altınordu.
+He made his debut on the 22nd in a 3–0 league defeat of Samsunspor, and scored for the first time on 14 April in a 3–2 win over Altınordu.

 During his second season in Turkey, Jefferson contributed with one goal from 15 appearances as the club achieved promotion to the Süper Lig.
 On 19 October 2019, he registered his first goal in the top division in a 1–4 away loss to Trabzonspor.